dominiksta/wournal/README.md

 ## Current Project Status

-Wournal just released (2024-01-07) as an alpha version.
-There may still be some bugs creeping around, but it should be mostly stable.
+Wournal is currently still considered alpha software.
+While that means that there may still be some bugs creeping around, it should be mostly stable.

-There are lots of things planned for the future (see below), but the biggest thing still missing is an *Android version*.
+The plan is to first create an *Android version* and to wait a while for bug reports before releasing it as beta.
+The Android release will require a somewhat significant rewrite of many UI components, so the look and feel will change quite a bit when that happens.

 <details>
   <summary>Development Roadmap</summary>